imtiazziko/Variational-Fair-Clustering/README.md

 ## Prerequisites

-The code is based on python 3.6 and need the Pandas and Matplotlib libraries.
+The code is based on python 3.6 and need the following  additional libraries:
+* Pandas
+* Matplotlib
+* numexpr
+* ray

 ## Usage
 To evaluate the code simply run the following which put the outputs in the [outputs](./outputs) folder.